|

 You may not realize it, but your mobile phone is a cold-blooded killer.

-Its assault began with little fanfare—the first victim, the phone booth, wasn’t particularly well-loved, and nobody was expecting a complete...
+Its assault began with little fanfare—the first victim, the phone booth, wasn’t particularly well-loved, and nobody was expecting...
 Read more »